speedcontrol/nodecg-speedcontrol/README.md

 #### Oengus

 If you are importing a schedule from Oengus, this part is pretty simple.
-Paste in the shortname of the marathon (the part at the end of the Oengus URL) into the box (it will be automatically pre-filled if you set `oengus.defaultMarathon` in this bundle's config), toggle "Use Japanese names?" if needed (will be automatically pre-set if you set `oengus.useJapanese` in the bundle's config) and click *Import Schedule Data* button.
+Paste in the shortname of the marathon (the part after `/marathon/` in the URL) into the first box, and the schedule slug (the part after `/schedule/` in the URL) into the second box (these will be automatically pre-filled if you set `oengus.defaultMarathon` and `oengus.defaultSchedule` in this bundle's config) and click *Import Schedule Data* button.
 There will be an alert dialog to confirm you want to proceed as well.

 ![Oengus Schedule Import Before](READMES/img/oengus-schedule-import-1.png)